logo2

 • F. KNIVEL JR AGENT or FRANK KNIVEL JR AGENT

 Another mystery lies in the embossing of the later bottles: F. KNIVEL JR AGT or FRANK KNIVEL JR AGT.
 In what way was Frank Jr. an agent for the brewery?
 If he did run the brewery alone, either before or after his family moved, he should have been manager or proprietor, not agent.
 Alternatively, he could have owned the bottling operation and bottled the brewery's beer as an agent, while his father ran the brewery.
 In Jun 1889, he was proprietor of the bottling works in Eagle River and agent for Jos.
 Bosch & Co.
 (30), so the bottling works endured after the closing of the brewery and was owned by Frank Jr. He sold beer by the glass or bottle (30), and in Aug 1889, he purchased a new beer wagon (31).
 He then sold the bottling works to Foley & Smith in May 1890 and it was moved to Eagle Harbor (32).
-The brewery, however, was part of Frank Sr's estate when he died on 04 Jul 1890, according to the will and probate record.
+The brewery, however, was part of Frank Sr's estate when he died on 04 Jul 1890, according to his will and probate record.

 In Oct 1890, John visited friends and relatives in Eagle River and apparently looked over the property of the Knivel estate (34).
 It was reported that the brewery could be leased or purchased (34).
 Despite calls in 1890 and 1891 to support local business in Eagle River by re-opening the brewery (35,36,38), it became a thing of the past (37).